Delivery Challan under GST

 - Third for the Seller

-It shall be noted that delivery challan is sent along with the shipped goods.
-They are like a central piece of paperwork, used by almost every enterprise for a day-to-day transaction.
+It shall be noted that delivery challan is communicated with the transported goods.
+It is an important document that is used by nearly by every business for a day-to-day transaction.

 What is the difference between an invoice and a delivery challan?
-Is the most common question that pops-up in the mind, as their functionalities are pretty much similar.
+Is the most common question that pops-up in the mind, as their functionalities are pretty much same

-However, a tax invoice and a delivery challan can be merged together to form Tax invoice cum delivery challan.
+However, a delivery challan & tax invoice can be combined together to form “delivery challan cum tax invoice.“

 After all this information about the delivery challan, you must be looking out the formatting or the contents of the delivery challan.
 Here are the most critical aspects that must be included in a delivery challan.